Why You Should Implement OT Cybersecurity Best Practices

 In most organizations, the policies and service agreements to manage IT systems do not extend to the operational technology environment, creating a security and management gap.
 Managing security and risk in OT environments isn’t as simple as porting over IT security best practices into the OT system.
 Relying on consumer-grade remote access / support and other such IT solutions is certainly not adequate when it comes to protecting the most sensitive environments.

 OT technology obsolescence periods are much longer than IT.
-Legacy systems that have sometimes been in place for 20-25 years proliferate in OT environments.
-Compare that to the IT world where equipment rarely lasts more than five years.
-This results in outdated, diverse endpoints where patches aren’t available, or updates can’t be made due to low compute power.
+Legacy systems may be in place for 20-25 years at some OT environments.
+Compare this to the IT world where equipment rarely lasts more than five years.
+This results in outdated, diverse endpoints where patches aren’t available, or updates can’t be made due to system resource constraints.

 IT has had decades to mature security practices and minimize exposure.
 But the need to manage risk is universal, and organizations must adopt solutions and strategies to secure their OT environments based on their specific needs.

-#4 Apply Robust Privileged Credential Management Practices – And No Password Sharing!
+#4 Apply Robust Privileged Identity & Credential Management Practices

-Password malpractice abounds in OT environments, and it continues to be a leading cause of breaches.
+Password malpractice abounds in OT environments and continues to be a leading cause of breaches.
 Credentials are often shared internally and externally, and access is not limited to specific network devices or segments.

-Reduce the risks associated with privileged credential compromise in your OT environment by safeguarding access to privileged account passwords and SSH Keys.
-Implement an enterprise-grade privileged credential management solution that provides full control over system and application access through live session management, allowing administrators to record, lock, and document suspicious behavior with the ability to lock or terminate sessions.
-Such a solution should also eliminate embedded and default passwords, and bring them under active, centralized management.
+Reduce the OT risks associated with privileged credential compromise by implementing strong governance over access to privileged account passwords and SSH Keys.
+Implement an enterprise-grade privileged credential management solution for full control over system and application access through live session management, allowing administrators to record, lock, and document suspicious behavior with the ability to lock or terminate sessions.
+Such a solution should also eliminate default and embedded passwords, and bring them under active, centralized management.

-BeyondTrust PAM solutions give OT security managers the tools they need to manage privileged access in a challenging OT environment.
+BeyondTrust Privileged Access Management (PAM) gives OT security managers the tools they need to secure access, harden endpoints (IoT, IIoT, user devices, servers, etc.), and audit access in a challenging OT environment.